 How to register for myIR

 You will need your IRD number to register.
-If your IRD number is 8 digits long you'll need to add a 0 to the start of it.
+The form requires a 9 digit number.
+If you have 8 digit IRD number you will need to add a 0 at the beginning of it.

-If the account’s not for you, you’ll need the IRD number of your:
+If the account is not for you, you’ll need the IRD number of your:

 Registering and acting on behalf of someone else